DrLiLab/iFlow/README.md

 # User Guide of iFlow
 ## Prerequisites

-The script supports Ubuntu 20.04.It is not recommended to use the version below 20.04.
+The script supports Ubuntu 20.04.
+It is not recommended to use the version below 20.04.

 ### install dependencies